Jane Amsterdam: Manhattan, inc.

 In 1983, Amsterdam was hired by D. Herbert Lipson to begin assembling his new magazine, Manhattan, inc. The first issue debuted in September 1984.
 After only four issues, it won the 1985 National Magazine Award for general excellence.
 Under Amsterdam's editorship the magazine was also a National Magazine Award finalist for the same category in 1986 and 1987 and for the Single-Topic Issue category in 1988.
-Amsterdam was widely credited for the magazines's success.
+Amsterdam was widely credited for the magazine's success.

 A colleague at Manhattan, inc. recalled: "one of her great gifts is that she packages stories so that people love to read them."
 She also had a reputation for being hard to work with, going through two executive editors before the third issue.
 In March 1987, Amsterdam abruptly resigned in a dispute over editorial control, accusing Lipson of wanting to favor advertisers.

 Fortune editor John Huey lists Amsterdam as a formative influence.
-Journalist Ron Rosenbaum dedicated his 1987 book Manhattan Passions to Amsterdam.
+Journalist Ron Rosenbaum dedicated his 1987 book Manhattan Passions to her.

 In January 1988, Amsterdam joined book publishing company Alfred A. Knopf as senior editor.